josephyung6686/Intro-to-FEM/README.md

 - Basic code example for the working with SOLIDSPY
 - Code for generating half cylinder mesh and running the SOLIDSPY
 - There are folders with specific mesh conditions

+## Logistics for git file

+- Make detailed comments in the git commit